Syslifters/reptor/docs/configuration.md

 Store to config to C:\Users\aron\.sysreptor\config.yaml? [y/n]:
 ```

-Get your API token from https://<your-installation>/users/self/apitokens/.
+Get your API token from https://{your-installation-url}/users/self/apitokens/.
-Find your project ID in the URL of your project.
+Find your project ID in the URL of your project (optional).

 ![Find the project ID in the URL](/cli/assets/project_id.png)